For this collaborative post, I asked fellow travel bloggers about their idea of a trip of a lifetime:

 If a person who’s never traveled far from home asked you to name the one place they should visit on their one-and-only trip ever, what would you say?

 I got so many different answers!
 I’ll start with the country that got the most nominations: Italy, but in no particular order.

 Note: This post contains affiliate links.
 That means I’ll receive a small commission on anything you buy through clicking the links.
 This will not affect your price.

 Shannon Doyle’s blog is called In Search of Mexican, and her choice is Rome:

 It is also a great place to take day trips from.
-From Rome the train options are amazing and you’ll be able to go to places like Pompeii, Naples, Tuscany, Florence, Amalfi Coast, and so much more.
-If you were ever only going to go on one trip your entire life, I would recommend you go to Rome.
+From Rome the train options are excellent and you’ll be able to go to places like Pompeii, Naples, Tuscany, Florence, Amalfi Coast, and so much more.
+If you were ever only going to go on one trip in your entire life, I would recommend you go to Rome.
 It has everything you’re looking for and more.

 Alison Roberts-Tse of Up&AtEm Travel suggests Sardinia for your trip of a lifetime:

 Although Sardinia belongs to Italy, you’ll most often see the black, white and red flag that represents only the island.
 Here, you can enjoy simple, traditional Italian fare: heaps of pasta, top-notch pizza and hearty meat dishes; but the seafood along the coast is especially delicious.
 (I highly recommend squid ink pasta with shellfish in saffron cream.)
 Plus, some restaurants will gift you a complimentary glass of mirto to cleanse your palate at the end of your meal – dark liquor made from myrtle.
 And if you fancy rounding out your meal with dessert, creamy gelato in fruit or other sweet flavors is always easy to find.